cmastrangelo/cmastrangelo/README.md

 My name is Carlos Mastrangelo

-I'm currently working on Deep Neural Networks and Quant applications.
+I'm currently working on deep neural networks and quant applications.

 These are the tools I work most often with: